Shrvaani/DataPyHub/README.md

 # Data Science and Visualization Projects

 Welcome to the DataPyHub!
 This repository contains a collection of projects related to data science and visualization using Python.
-Each project focuses on different aspects of data analysis, machine learning, and data visualization techniques.
+Each project focuses on data analysis, machine learning, and visualization techniques.

 ## Table of Contents